-Eleonas Inn offers rural simplicity just outside the village and a restaurant and pool.
+- Eleonas Traditional Cottages Inn offers rural simplicity just outside the village and a restaurant and pool.
 Romance and family holidays both fit in here.
 In the midst of the nature and beauty of rugged hillsides.

 What to see & do

-Zaros is a the ideal base for walkers and not only.
+- Zaros is an ideal base for walkers and not only.

-For the more active lovers, the Agiou Nikolaou Gorge is the ideal choice.
-The path starts at the Zaros lake and passes by many interesting sights and places, starting with the Agiou Nikolaou Monastary, 900 metres further down.
+- For the more active lovers, the Agiou Nikolaou Gorge is the ideal choice.
+The path starts at the Zaros lake and passes by many interesting sights and places, starting with the Agiou Nikolaou Monastary, 900 meters further down.

-About 2,5 kilometres down the path you will find the entrance to the canyon which leads to the amazing forest in Rouvas, one of the few oak forests in Greece.
+- About 2,5 kilometers down the path you will find the entrance to the canyon which leads to the amazing forest in Rouvas, one of the few oak forests in Greece.

-There you will find the Agiou Ioanni (St. John) church.
-The length of the route from the lake to the forest is 5 kilometres and requires about 2,5 hours when hiking uphill and 1,5 hours when hiking downhill.
+- There you will find the Agiou Ioanni (St. John) church.
+The length of the route from the lake to the forest is 5 kilometers and requires about 2,5 hours when hiking uphill and 1,5 hours when hiking downhill.

-Next on the tour of the area’s sights is Moni Vrontisiou, which was an important spiritual centre during the 17th century.
+- Next on the tour of the area’s sights is Moni Vrontisiou, which was an important spiritual center during the 17th century.

-Do not forget to visit Iera Moni Agiou Fanouriou (Valsamonerou), a monastary adorned with beautiful murals.
+- Do not forget to visit Iera Moni Agiou Fanouriou (Valsamonerou), a monastery adorned with beautiful murals.
 There are many more sights near the area which you can visit, such as the caves and canyon in Kamares in addition to many car routes.

-About 7 kilometres outside the village you will find the manmade Faneromeni Damn, where the rich, natural environment meets man’s work in technology.
+- About 7 kilometers outside the village you will find the manmade Faneromeni Damn, where the rich, natural environment meets man’s work in technology.

-Vengera on the main street of Zaros is a charming rakadiko (raki restaurant) and taverna which is run by Vivian her mother Irini who cook just traditional Cretan food.
+- Vengera on the main street of Zaros is a charming rakadiko (raki restaurant) and taverna which is run by Vivian her mother Irini who cooks just traditional Cretan food.
 Here you could have some cooking lessons as well.